MasterSais/uvo/API.md

 ```js
 consecutive<T>(...validators: Array<Validator<any, T>>): Validator<any, T>
 ```
 Groups validators sequentially.
 Passes value through a sequence of validators until an error occurs.
 Uses by default in 'object' and 'object2' validator's scheme for fields.
+Type: grouper.
+Groups validators into one.

 ```js
 import * as v from 'uvo';